darrenl5941/sep10-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
 * Did you know that you can turn money into more money with stocks?
+Although that sounds like magic there is actually a lot of technology behind stocks and the stock market.

 ## Product
 * Show Website
 <!-- https://darrenl5941.github.io/sep10-freedom-project/ -->
+  * Scroll through website and explain what is on it
+  * Show bootstrap interactivness by clicking on navbar and changing screen size
+  * Show jQuery monitor example part

 ## Process
 * Planning out things & start of coding